-Symptoms: A cervical herniated disc will typically cause pain patterns and neurological deficits as follows:
+A cervical herniated disc will typically cause the following symptoms:

-- C7 (C7 nerve root): Can cause weakness in the triceps (muscles in the back of the upper arm and extending to the forearm) and the finger extensor muscles.
+Can cause weakness in the triceps (muscles in the back of the upper arm and extending to the elbow that straighten the arm) and the finger extensor muscles.
 Numbness and tingling along with pain can radiate down the triceps and into the middle finger.
 This is also one of the most common levels for a cervical disc herniation.

 It is important to note that the above list comprises typical pain patterns, but they are not absolute.
 Some people are simply wired up differently than others, and therefore their symptoms are different.

 Once the pain does start to improve, it is unlikely to return, although it may take longer for the weakness and numbness/tingling to improve.
-If the pain gets better, it is acceptable to continue with conservative treatment, as there really is no literature that supports the theory that surgery helps the nerve root heal quicker.
+The latest research shows that regular chiropractic adjustments prevent debilitating flare ups in people with a history of chronic back issues.